OpenSourceEconomics/presentations/software-pres.md

 organization: Universität Bonn & IZA
 ---

+### Take-aways CPH for future talks

+- Be very clear about whom we want to convince with a presentation (experts, beginners, applied people)
+- Focus on LCM, not too much distraction to estimagic (remove pytask entirely)
+- Keep one example throughout — start with single-period, then include life-cycle dimension
+- Will need clear examples for applied user / expert user depending on audience.

 ### Ferrall’s (2020) Tale of Two Papers

 - Thomas MaCurdy (1981).
 “An Empirical Model of Labor Supply in a Life-Cycle Setting,” Journal of Political Economy 89, 6, 1059-1085.